Skip to main content

 Business leaders from cities across Canada, including one from Edmonton, gathered on Parliament Hill on Tuesday to stir up support for downtown cores in crisis.

-Puneeta McBryan, the executive director of the Edmonton Downtown Business Association (EDBA), along with other downtown business leaders, traveled to Ottawa this week to ask for financial support to help downtown businesses facing challenges related to addictions, mental health and homelessness.
+Puneeta McBryan, the executive director of the Edmonton Downtown Business Association (EDBA), along with other downtown business leaders, traveled to Ottawa to ask for financial support to help downtown businesses facing challenges related to addictions, mental health and homelessness.

 According to the International Downtown Association (IDA) Canada, a national organization which supports downtowns that EDBA is a member of, all levels of government should "play a larger role" in keeping downtowns safe for residents, visitors and businesses.